CIS565-Fall-2023/cis565-fall-2023.github.io/_pages/index.md

 **Code submissions will be cross-checked for plaigarism against previous years' submissions as well as submissions from your colleagues using automated software. <u>Please do not copy code.</u>**

-If you would like to use code not written by you for this class, please run it by the TAs using Piazza for permission to use it.
+If you would like to use code not written by you for this class, please run it by the TAs using Class Forum for permission to use it.
 Examples of code you will need to ask permission to use:

 * Public Github Repositories and other open source projects.
 * Projects from other classes that will give you a non-trivial advantage for the project.